dk1010101/tofo/doc/usage.md

 ![alt text](/images/doc_50.png "Target of opportunity window")

 This windows will show the sky view with targets of interested plotted as points (1).
 It will also show lots of interesting data about the targets (2).
 If the target of opportunity has a number events during the transit time, it will be listed multiple times.
+This example shows an evening when a number of interesting events are visible and, looking at the "Event ISO" column we can see that by observing between 22:57 and 01:07 four events can be recorded - three W Ursae Majoris eclipsing variables and one β Persei-type (Algol) eclipsing system.
+Looking at the main screen again, at the target we can see that the transit + pre/post times for TOI-1181b range from 17:49 to 23:54 so if the additional events are of interest, the transit session can be extended to after 01:07.

 The information presented on this window can be saved using the "Save" button (3).
 Clicking on this button will create two files, one with the sky image and one with all the information held in the table.